 • If your content is working well and you need someone to manage and maintain the presence consistently... social media manager.

-• If you have recordings that aren't being used, episodes disappearing after publish day, and a growing sense that the show should be doing more for your business than it currently is... podcast/content manager.
+• If you have recordings, ideas, or existing material that aren't being used, things that disappear after publish day or never get posted at all, and a growing sense that your expertise should be doing more for your business than it currently is... podcast/content manager.

-Most established podcasters are dealing with the third situation.
+Most established business owners are dealing with the third situation.
 They keep looking in the other two categories when they go to solve it, and then wonder why the problem is still there six months later.

 The diagnosis matters as much as the solution.
 If those aren't matched, nothing changes.